harmony-one/h/progress/konstantin-potapov.md

+2026-04-10 Fri(Vacation): Ulad found a regression in RPC request handling.
+It took some time to reproduce on testnet because we couldn’t inspect the requests directly on the RPC node.
+We now have a stable repro setup.

+---

 Most Important Contribution
 The primary contribution this quarter was unblocking the new release by resolving a series of hard-fork-level issues: invalid block production caused by incorrect precompile writes, a chain fork caused by an incorrect sender address in cross-shard transactions, and a cross-shard receipt generation failure.
 After the fixes, the node successfully participated in consensus and imported over 100k blocks.